-Rick Darke to lecture on The Wild Garden at the Bellefield Design Lecture
+Rick Darke The Wild Garden at the Bellefield Design Lecture

 Beatrix Farrand’s long friendship and correspondence with Robinson greatly influenced her signature style of creating naturalistic surroundings for her geometric, formal designs.His innovative horticultural ideas supported her own devotion to the use of native plants.
 As BFGA embarks next to restore Farrand’s “Wild Garden” here at Bellefield, there could not be a more timely and relevant subject for discussion, and we are honored to have Rick Darke bring his insight and stunning photographic images to the Annual Bellefield Design Lecture next spring.

-The lecture will be held on Sunday, June 2, 2013 at 2:00 at the Wallace Visitor Center, Hyde Park, NY.
+The lecture was held on Sunday, June 2, 2013 at the Wallace Visitor Center, Hyde Park, NY.